ArduPilot/ardupilot_wiki/dev/source/docs/companion-computer-nvidia-tx1.rst

 Connect to the Pixhawk with a ground station (i.e. Mission Planner) and set the following parameters:

--  :ref:`TELEM_DELAY <TELEM_DELAY>` = 30.
-This delays the pixhawk from using the telemetry ports for 30 seconds.
-This is required to avoid interrupting the TX1's bootloader.
-Note this only works if the TX1 and Pixhawk are powered up at the same time (or the TX1 is powered up first).
+-  :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` = 1 (the default) to enable MAVLink on the serial port.

--  :ref:`SERIAL2_BAUD <SERIAL2_BAUD>` = 921.
-The Pixhawk and TX1 can commnicate at 921600 baud.
+-  :ref:`SERIAL2_BAUD <SERIAL2_BAUD>` = 921 so the Pixhawk can communicate with the TX1 at 921600 baud.

 Setup the TX1
 =============

-The easiest way to setup the TX1 is to flash one of the existing binaries from `firmware.ardupilot.org <http://firmware.ardupilot.org/Companion>`__ (look for images starting with "tx1").
-Note that the J120 boards do not allow flashing so instead an `NVidia TX1 development board <http://www.nvidia.com/object/jetson-tx1-dev-kit.html>`__ must be used.
+The easiest way to setup the TX1 is to flash one of the existing binaries from `firmware.ardupilot.org <http://firmware.ardupilot.org/Companion>`__ (look for images starting with "tx1") or you can create your own image by following the instructions found `here in the ardupilot companion repo <https://github.com/ArduPilot/companion/tree/master/Nvidia_JTX1/Ubuntu>`__.

 -  mount the TX1 back on the NVidia development board
 -  download and unzip the latest image starting with "tx1" from `firmware.ardupilot.org <http://firmware.ardupilot.org/Companion>`__